 A limited partnership is formed by a registered agent filing (a) a statement signed by or on behalf of each general partner specifying (i) the name of the limited partnership and its foreign character name (if applicable), (ii) the address of the registered office of the limited partnership, (iii) the name and address of the registered agent of the limited partnership, (iv) the name and address of each general partner and (v) the term for which the partnership is entered into or, if for unlimited duration, a statement to that effect, (b) if the general partners wish to elect that the limited partnership shall not have legal personality, a declaration to this effect signed by or on behalf of each general partner, and (c) a signed consent to act as registered agent.
-Subject to the application complying with the LPA, the Registrar of Limited Partnerships (the "Registrar") shall register the limited partnership in the Register of Limited Partnerships and issue a certificate of registration, which shall state whether or not the limited partnership has legal personality.
+Subject to the application complying with the LPA, the Registrar of Limited Partnerships (the "Registrar") shall register the limited partnership in the Register of Limited Partnerships has legal personality.
 The limited partnership is formed on the date specified in the certificate.